Muppet Babies (1984 TV series): Ratings

 Muppet Babies proved highly popular with audiences.
 In the 1984–1985 television season, the show was ranked as the most popular Saturday-morning cartoon on CBS and in the top five of 42 network shows.
-In 1985, the ratings for Muppet Babies increased from the previous season after the program Muppets, Babies, and Monsters was replaced by two episodes of Muppet Babies.
-As of 1986, it was the second most popular children's programming among the top 30, and it attracted more than four million audiences on each week.
-It was also very popular with licensees at the time.
+It was also ranked fifth on the most popular Saturday-morning show of the season.
+On December 18, 1984, the primetime broadcast of "Gonzo's Video Show" received a 9.9 Nielsen rating with a share of 15%.
+In 1985, the program Muppets, Babies & Monsters was rated No. 1 on CBS.
+After the program was replaced by two episodes of Muppet Babies, the ratings increased from the previous season.
+The series remained as CBS's number-one Saturday-morning show.
+As of 1986, it was the second most popular children's programming among the top 30, attracting more than four million audiences on each week.

-Despite the success, ratings has decreased over time.
-In the 1989–1990 television season, the show only garnered a 2.4 Nielsen household rating with a 14% share due to competition with Garfield and Friends and Teenage Mutant Ninja Turtles at the time.
-Despite the decrease in ratings, the show still had success with the 2-11 and 6-11 age groups, garnering a 4.6 Nielsen rating with a 55% share in the 2-11 age group and a 4.9 Nielsen rating with a 63% share in the 6-11 age group.
+Despite the success, ratings decreased by the end of the series.
+In the 1990–1991 television season, the show only garnered a 2.4 Nielsen household rating with a 14% share.
+Despite the decrease in ratings, the show garnered a 4.6 Nielsen rating with a 55% share in the 2-11 age group and a 4.9 Nielsen rating with a 63% share in the 6-11 age group.

-Critical reception

-The show received praise from critics.

-The show was conceived as an advanced social message for children by author and psychologist Gordon L. Berry.

-Frank Oz disliked the idea of the Muppet Babies, although he understood the potential of the idea.

 Accolades

 Between 1985 and 1991, Muppet Babies gained twelve awards from 27 nominations, including four consecutive Daytime Emmy Awards for Outstanding Animated Program.
 On August 1, 1985, the show became the first recipient to receive an award for Outstanding Animated Program at the Daytime Emmy Awards.
 It continued to win the category until 1989, holding a record for the most wins in the category (tied with Arthur).
-In 1985, Jeffrey Scott received a Humanitas Prize for "Eight Take Away Equals Panic", which earned him a $10,000 prize.
+In 1985, Jeffrey Scott received a Humanitas Prize for the first-season episode "Eight Take Away One Equals Panic", which earned him a $10,000 prize.

 Honors

 Muppet Babies was voted "Top Cartoon of the Childhood Days" by the Irvin Hall newspaper's weekly review of the Pennsylvania State University in 2007.
 In January 2009, IGN named Jim Henson's Muppet Babies as the 31st-best in the Top 100 Best Animated TV Shows.

 Impact and legacy

-The Muppet Babies was known to start a trend of relaunching popular cartoon characters as younger versions of themselves.
-This trend can be seen in numerous TV series such as A Pup Named Scooby-Doo, The Flintstone Kids, Tiny Toon Adventures (the main characters actually are the "successors" of the Looney Tunes, the latter themselves as their instructors), and Tom & Jerry Kids.
+Muppet Babies was known to start a trend of relaunching popular cartoon characters as younger versions of themselves.
+This trend can be seen in numerous TV series such as A Pup Named Scooby-Doo, The Flintstone Kids, Tom & Jerry Kids, Jungle Cubs (based on characters from Disney's The Jungle Book) and Baby Looney Tunes.

-As of 2000, approximately 300,000 animated cels of the show were stored by the Jim Henson Company Archives off-site.
+As of 2000, approximately 300,000 animation cels of the show were stored by the Jim Henson Company Archives off-site.

 In 2007, a specific case dedicated to the show was added in The Jim Henson Exhibit in Leland, Mississippi.